happygoals/takeaways/index.md

 permalink: /
 ---

-# Course Contents Summary
+# Capture what Haemin has learned!
 {: .fs-9 }

-These takeaways will help you figure out the concept of course for each topic and it hosted on GitHub Pages.
+These takeaways are to help myself reviewing the concept of course for each topic and to save what I studied through courses.
+It hosted on GitHub Pages.
 {: .fs-6 .fw-300 }

 [Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/happygoals/takeaways){: .btn .fs-5 .mb-4 .mb-md-0 }